-The approval of Amendment 2 in 2002, required states to implement appropriate bag and size limits to attain the management goal of 40% SPR (Table 5).
-All states also implemented a 27" total length or smaller maximum size limit for red drum.
+The approval of Amendment 2 in 2002, required states to implement appropriate bag and size limits to attain the management goal of 40% SPR (Table 1).
+All states in the management unit also implemented a 27" total length or smaller maximum size limit for red drum.
 In order to avoid the establishment of any new commercial fisheries for red drum, all states shall maintain their current level of restrictions.

 VI.
-Implementation of FMP Compliance Requirements as of October 1, 2003
+Implementation of FMP Compliance Requirements as of October 1, 2005

 There are three compliance criteria in Amendment 2: 1) states are required to implement harvest controls (e.g. bag and size limits) to achieve a minimum 40% Spawning Potential Ratio (SPR); 2) a maximum size limit of 27 inches or less; and 3) states must maintain their current or more restrictive commercial fishery regulations for red drum.
-All states have implemented these criteria and have been approved by the Board.
-The first compliance report submission deadline is May 1, 2004.
+All states in the management unit have implemented these criteria and have been approved by the Board.
+The compliance reports are due on May 1st of every year.
+Below is a summary of regulations from each state, the PRT comments, and if that state meets the requirements in the Amendment.